 As a holidaymaker…

 The French Riviera, or la Côte d’Azur, stretches from Marseille to Menton.
 It’s a stunning coastline that attracts many.
 But there are still some quiet and peaceful spots to be found.
-For those that seek the mountains, go a bit inland where you will find deep river gorges, valleys and drier landscapes of Provence.
-The south of France is definitely my favourite holiday destination.
+Go a bit inland and visit some the most beautiful hilltop villages close to Nice.